Launching ESB Server

-For shutting down both active/passive servers in the HA mode:
+For shutting down both active/passive servers in HA:

 Clearing ESB Server Database

-To clear the FES server database of the default profile (that is profile1), double-click the clearDBServer.bat file present in the <fiorano_installation_dir>\esb\server\bin folder or go to this location and execute the script below:
+To clear the FES server database of the default profile (that is profile1), double-click the clearDBServer.bat file present in the <fiorano_installation_dir>\esb\server\bin folder or browse to this location and execute the following script:

-To clear the FES server database of a specific profile (other than the default profile), double-click the clearDBServer.bat file present in the <fiorano_installation_dir>\esb\server\bin folder or browse to this location and execute the script below which specifies the profile name:
+To clear the FES server database of a specific profile (other than the default profile), double-click the clearDBServer.bat file present in the <fiorano_installation_dir>\esb\server\bin folder or browse to this location and execute the following script with the profile option as shown below:

 |1.
 File BasedDatastore||Clears the local cache of the Enterprise server.|